Koh Kradan: Thailand’s dream beach

 Beaches on Koh Kradan

-The famous Paradise Beach is located on the east coast of the island, where most of the resorts are located.
-Here you can snorkel straight away and explore the underwater world.
+The famous Paradise Beach is located on the east coast of the island; this is also where most of the resorts are located.
+Here you can snorkel directly and explore the underwater world.

 You will also find other good snorkeling opportunities in the southeast of the island.
-Simply walk south along Paradise Beach, past the ferry landing stage and the national park ranger base: there aren’t as many excursion boats at Ao Nieng Beach and there aren’t as many resorts as at Paradise Beach.
+Just walk south along Paradise Beach, past the ferry dock and the national park ranger base: Ao Nieng Beach doesn’t have as many tour boats and resorts as Paradise Beach.

-Sunset Beach is reached via a jungle path through the middle of the island to the west coast.
-You are supposed to be able to experience a great sunset here, but the beach itself is unfortunately a bit littered.
-On the way, you will also pass the Paradise Lost Bungalows*, the only low-budget resort on the island.
+A jungle path leads to Sunset Beach through the middle of the island to the west coast.
+It is said that you can experience a great sunset here.
+Unfortunately, the beach itself is a bit littered.
+Along the way, you’ll also pass Paradise Lost Bungalows*, the island’s only low-budget resort.

 Fancy good food, beach, sun and tropical flair?